Yaacov Agam

-Biography
+Early life, family and education

-Yaacov Gibstein (later Agam) was born in Israel, which, at that time was called Mandate Palestine.
+Yaacov Gibstein (later Agam) was born in Mandate Palestine.
 His father, Yehoshua Gibstein, was a rabbi and a kabbalist.

-Agam trained at the Bezalel Academy of Art and Design in Jerusalem, before moving to Zürich, Switzerland in 1949, where he studied under Johannes Itten (1888–1967) at the Kunstgewerbe Schule, and was also influenced by the painter and sculptor Max Bill (1908–1994).
+Agam trained at the Bezalel Academy of Art and Design in Jerusalem, before moving to Zürich, Switzerland in 1949, where he studied under Johannes Itten (1888–1967) at the Kunstgewerbe Schule.
+He was influenced by the painter and sculptor Max Bill (1908–1994).

-In 1951 Agam moved to Paris, France, where he still lives.
+In 1951 Agam moved to Paris, France, where he still resides.

+Agam's son Ron Agam (born 1958) was raised in Paris and Rehovot, Israel.
+He is also an artist, based in New York City.